Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Provider shall provide [J with thirty (30) days prior written notice of:
 ## 9.3.3.1
 Addition or removal of individual provider(s) who are employed or subcontracted with Provider, if applicable.
-Any new individual providers must meet ccm credentialing requirements prior to being designated as a Participating Provider, or
+Any new individual providers must meet crv credentialing requirements prior to being designated as a Participating Provider; or
 ## 9.3.3.2
-Achange in mailing address.
+A change in mailing address.
 ## 9.3.4
-If Provider is acquired by, acquires or merges with another entity, and such entity already has an agreement with i will determine in its sole discretion which Agreement will prevail.
+_ If Provider is acquired by, acquires or merges with another entity, and such entity already has an agreement with [i will determine in its sole discretion which Agreement will prevail.
-## 94
+## 9.4
 Definitions.
 Unless otherwise specifically noted, the definitions as set forth in Article | of this Agreement will have the same meaning when used in any attachment, the provider manual(s) and Policies.
 ## 9.5